 Understanding what triggers cause flare-ups or worsen your psoriasis is essential to self-management.

 Many people living with psoriasis are troubled by the stigma associated with how their skin looks to others.
 Going out in public knowing that people might fear catching your ‘skin disease’ can take a considerable toll on your mental health.

 In fact, those with psoriasis are twice as likely to experience anxiety and depression than those without.

-I’ve seen patients tackle the problem with everything from wearing light-coloured clothes to hide skin shedding through to speaking with psychologists and using stress management techniques (including exercise).
+I’ve seen patients tackle the problem with everything from wearing light-coloured clothes to hide skin shedding to speaking with psychologists and using stress management techniques (including exercise).

-I tell people that a good dose of patience is required when treating psoriasis.
+We tell people that a good dose of patience is required when treating psoriasis.
 It can take a couple of weeks to notice changes, so hang in there.

 TOPICAL OINTMENTS AND CREAMS